michaelgundlach/reddit_scalawag_bot/README.md

 The praw package

-A praw.ini user/pw/etc file for praw
+A praw.ini file (see praw.ini.template to make one)